verus-lang/verus-analyzer/docs/book/src/contributing/lsp-extensions.md

 # LSP Extensions

-This document describes LSP extensions used by rust-analyzer.
+This document describes LSP extensions used by verus-analyzer.
 It's a best effort document, when in doubt, consult the source (and send a PR with clarification ;-) ).
 We aim to upstream all non Rust-specific extensions to the protocol, but this is not a top priority.
 All capabilities are enabled via the `experimental` field of `ClientCapabilities` or `ServerCapabilities`.
 Requests which we hope to upstream live under `experimental/` namespace.
-Requests, which are likely to always remain specific to `rust-analyzer` are under `rust-analyzer/` namespace.
+Requests which are specific to `verus-analyzer` are under the `verus-analyzer/` namespace.

 If you want to be notified about the changes to this document, subscribe to [#4604](https://github.com/rust-lang/rust-analyzer/issues/4604).